 Secretariat: The Secretariat consisted of members like a Secretary, some Joint Secretaries, Deputy Secretaries under Secretaries, and the office staff.

-Functions of the Central Vigilance Commission
+Major Functions of the CVC

-- It gives directions to the CBI, which is a Delhi special police establishment for superintendence in the cases which so far are related to the investigation of offenses under the Prevention of Corruption Act 1988.
+- It gives directions to the CBI, which is a Delhi special police establishment for superintendence in the cases so far related to the investigation of offenses under the Prevention of Corruption Act 1988.

 - To review the progress of investigations made by the Delhi Police in the cases related to the offenses under the corruption act.

 - To assess the progress of the prosecution sanction application that is pending with the Delhi police special branch.

 - To exercise the superintendence over the Vigilance administration in the ministries of the Central Government.

 - To undertake the complaints received under the public interest disclosure and protection of informal resolution and take the necessary and appropriate actions against them immediately.